11 Apr How to Choose Color Options for Terrazzo

 The selection of clear glass blends in nicely with any floor color.
 You can even match the aggregate color with the floor color for a uniform look.
 But you can also make your floor stand out by either grouping together different aggregate colors or pick an aggregate that contrasts with the floor color itself.

-White terrazzo is a classic choice in the terrazzo industry.
+White is one of the class color options for terrazzo.
 Epoxy terrazzo floors provide a seamless floor transition across spaces for a clean crisp look.
 This color choice is great for anyone looking to match a white terrazzo floor with white interiors, create a minimalist appearance, or add a white terrazzo floor for contrast with darker elements in the room.
-Shades of white including cream, beige, vanilla and magnolia add a bit more color while looking light in appearance.
+Shades of white including cream, beige, vanilla, and magnolia add a bit more color while looking light in appearance.

 If you are looking to install a floor that does not draw attention, then a white terrazzo floor is a great option.
 The only drawback of a white terrazzo floor is that dirt and debris are more noticeable; therefore, it is important to clean the floor daily.

-Like white terrazzo, black terrazzo floors offer a clean crisp look as well.
+Like white terrazzo, black is another one of the class color options for terrazzo floors offering a clean crisp look as well.
 Very bold.
 Very spacious.
-They can provide an amazing contrast when partnered with white walls
+They can provide an amazing contrast when partnered with white walls.